wapmorgan/SystemDaemon/README.md

   }
   ```

-2. The ticking demon is easier to use: it continues its ticks until the stop command comes.
-Thus, you do not need to manually process the commands: the daemon will end after the tick, at the time of processing of which this command came.
+2. The ticking daemon is easier to use: it continues its ticks until the **stop** command comes.
+Thus, you do not need to manually process this operation.
+The daemon will end after the tick, at the time of processing of which this command came.

 ## Other signals
 You have the ability to process other signals sent by the kill command.
 At the moment, it is possible to process two signals, which can be used as buffer reset commands, clearing the cache, or something else.
 These commands are: `SIGUSR1` and `SIGUSR2`.